JATOS/JATOS_docs/versioned_docs/version-3.9.1/Overview/JATOS-Tryout-Server.md

 ### JATOS Tryout Server: Cortex

-Cortex is a live JATOS server available for you to experience JATOS online, offering an alternative to a local installation.
+Cortex is a live JATOS server available for you to try a JATOS server.
+If you just want to see what JATOS is about, this is quicker than a local installation.

 Access it at: [https://cortex.jatos.org](https://cortex.jatos.org)